Designs for Vision LED DayLite HDi Review

 My only real complaint about the new power button is that it’s easy to accidentally activate it (turn the light on) if you inadvertently bump it.
 But, I think it’s a minor issue.

 My other “complaint” is that I wish the power cord was a bit longer.
 I normally slip the battery pack in my clinic jacket pocket.
 With the new DayLite, it won’t quite reach the bottom of the pocket, dangling by the cord and tugging on my collar, where the other side of the cord is clipped.
-Not good.
 So, for now, I’m clipping the battery to my belt (as intended) before putting on my clinic jacket.
 That works fine.
 I can activate the button through my jacket.
 The power cord uses standard USB plugs.
 So, I ordered a 6-inch and a 12-inch USB extension cord on Amazon ($6 each) to try out and see if it will work in my jacket pocket again.
 Again… minor issue.
 I also would prefer the cable plug be on the top of the battery pack rather than sticking out the side.
 Just trying to “keep it real” here on The Dental Warrior. 😀

 Treat yourself and your patients to Designs for Vision!